 MONA is the Museum of Old and New Art and is one of the most famous attractions in Tasmania, let alone Hobart!
 It’s actually located in a suburb of Hobart up the river, but catching one of the catamaran ferries (the MR stands for MONA Roma) is half the fun of visiting.
 It takes about 25 minutes to sail up the river, which is a lovely way to see the city from the water.
 The ferry ride itself is already an interesting experience.

 Then you arrive at the incredible entrance of the largest privately funded museum in the Southern Hemisphere – MONA.
 MONA was created by the Tasmanian millionaire David Walsh and showcases more than 1,900 artistic works from his private collection.
 If you are at all interested in art then this is a must-visit, with many subversive and modern pieces as well as a stunning building housing it all.
-Honestly, just go see it for yourself because I can’t even describe it properly!
+Read my full guide to visiting MONA here!

 MONA is free for Tasmanian residents (you do need to book online and pay a deposit which you will get back) but there is a $35 AUD fee for everyone else.
 Find out more on the official website.
 You could also combine your ticket with this sightseeing tour, which is a good way to get oriented when you first arrive in Hobart.